torbjone/aPop/README.md

 of using a single cloned morphology were downloaded from NeuroMorpho:

 ### Installation ###
-The code must be installed in place. git clone https://github.com/torbjone/aPop.git pip install -e aPop or through python setup.py build_ext --inplace
+The code should be installed in place.

+git clone https://github.com/torbjone/aPop.git

+pip install -e aPop

+or through

+python setup.py build_ext --inplace

 The code can also be used without installation provided the NEURON mod files have been compiled (write nrnivmodl in the terminal for all folders that contain *.mod files).

 ### Code structure ###
 NeuralSimulation.py : Responsible for all single cell simulation